Who We Are

 CANYON AREA RESIDENTS for the ENVIRONMENT (CARE)

-CARE is a nonprofit coalition of HOA’s and associations umbrella homeowner’s association in the central mountains of Jefferson County.
+CARE is a nonprofit coalition of HOAs and neighborhood associations; it is an umbrella homeowners association in the Central Mountains of Jefferson County.

 Purpose: to preserve and enhance the community and the environment, provide a forum for community deliberation and a unified affirmative action to promote positive governmental action consistent with the needs of the area.

 Jefferson County, the area between Clear Creek to the north and Bear Creek to the south, from the Hogback to the east to the western Border of Jefferson County.
 The CARE area is bisected by Mt.
 Vernon Canyon and Interstate 70 and includes Mt.
 Morrison, Genesee and Lininger Mountains, and Mt.
 Vernon.

 Strength in Numbers

 We live in a county with over a half million residents.
 In order to understand what political clout those living in the mountains have with Jefferson County government, we need to understand the demographics.